How junior-level roles are the key to developing lifelong business skills

 What being a Receptionist taught me about business

-Receptionists are central to a company’s reputation:
+Receptionists are central to a company’s reputation, among other things:

 • they touch every part of operations